This article will cover how to use Bark for Schools as a Reviewer.

 The reports section allows you a glimpse of what is occurring across the groups assigned to you, from a statistical standpoint.

-2. Review Alerts
+3a.
+Review Alerts (Sorting Options)

 This page is where you'll be able to review what Bark has identified as inappropriate or potentially harmful for a student.
 We provide a number of filtering options to allow you to get to data very quickly.

 In the image above, we've identified some key sections:

 A) Sort by Category -- such as violence, bullying, sexual content, etc.